oh2mp/deskcade/README.md

 ### util
   - Everything to put under */home/pi/.advance/util* directory.
 The directory contains scripts that are run by fake emulator **_"util"_**.

-### photos
-  - Some photos of my deskcade for the wiki.